Gavrisimo/gavrisimo.github.io/_posts/2012-04-21-how-to-enable-wordpress-auto-update-with-sftp.md

 /etc/init.d/apache2 restart
 </pre>

-It&#8217;s really that simple!
+It's really that simple!

 Now, when you go to admin panel and you try to do auto upgrade of WordPress, you will be presented with third option &#8220;SSH2&#8243;.

 ### UPDATE 22.02.2014

-For some reason this solution didn&#8217;t work for me on Ubuntu 13.10 so I ended up just using plugin called <a href="http://wordpress.org/plugins/ssh-sftp-updater-support/" target="_blank">SSH SFTP Updater Support</a>
+For some reason this solution didn't work for me on Ubuntu 13.10 so I ended up just using plugin called <a href="http://wordpress.org/plugins/ssh-sftp-updater-support/" target="_blank">SSH SFTP Updater Support</a>